 We look forward to reading your application!
 To get started, you’ll need to make two basic decisions: (1) which application to use and (2) which application plan to choose.

-Pomona accepts the Coalition for College Application, the Common Application and the QuestBridge application.
+Pomona accepts Apply Coalition on Scoir, the Common Application and the QuestBridge application.
 We give no preference in the admissions process based on which of these applications you submit, so look into which one provides the best showcase for you and your talents.

 If Pomona is your absolute first-choice college, an Early Decision (ED) application may be your best option.
 Both ED I and ED II applicants are evaluated in the same way; the only difference is that ED II has a later calendar date (allowing applicants, for instance, to show more of their senior year grades and to take an additional round of standardized testing).
 While ED applicants are free to simultaneously apply to other colleges through non-binding, unrestricted admission plans (including Early Action), if admitted to Pomona through Early Decision, you unconditionally agree to attend Pomona College if you're accepted, and agree to withdraw all other applications.